Homer Simpson

-Homer Jay Simpson is the main protagonist of the American animated television series The Simpsons.
+Homer Jay Simpson is a fictional character and the main protagonist of the American animated sitcom The Simpsons.
 Part of the titular family, Homer made his television debut in the short "Good Night" on The Tracey Ullman Show on April 19, 1987.
 Cartoonist Matt Groening crafted and designed Homer while waiting in the lobby of James L. Brooks's office.
 Initially called to pitch a series of shorts based on his comic strip Life in Hell, Groening instead developed a new set of characters.
 After two years on The Tracey Ullman Show, the Simpson family received their own series, which premiered on Fox on December 17, 1989.

 Homer is the patriarch of the family; he is married to Marge, with whom he has three children, Bart, Lisa, and Maggie.
 As the family's primary provider, Homer primarily works as a safety inspector at the Springfield Nuclear Power Plant.
 He represents numerous American working-class stereotypes: he is overweight, balding, immature, unintelligent, outspoken, aggressive, lazy, ignorant, unprofessional, and deeply fond of beer, junk food, and television.
 Despite these flaws, Homer is fundamentally a kind-hearted man and fiercely protective of his family, particularly during crucial moments.

 In the short films and early episodes of The Simpsons, Dan Castellaneta voiced Homer with a loose impression of Walter Matthau.
 However, starting with the second season of the full-length series, Homer's voice transformed into a stronger tone to effectively express a wider range of emotions.
 Homer has also been featured in various Simpsons-related media, such as video games, The Simpsons Movie (2007), The Simpsons Ride, commercials, and comic books, and has sparked a wide array of merchandise.
 His iconic catchphrase, the annoyed grunt "D'oh!", has been recognized in linguistics, appearing in The New Oxford Dictionary of English since 1998 and the Oxford English Dictionary since 2001.

 Homer is regarded as one of the most iconic and influential television characters of all time and is widely recognized as an American cultural icon.
 In 2007, Entertainment Weekly ranked Homer ninth on their list of the "50 Greatest TV Icons," and in 2010, placed him first on their list of the "Top 100 Characters of the Past Twenty Years".
 The Sunday Times referred to him as "the greatest comic creation of [modern] time", while TV Guide, in 2002, referred to him as the second-greatest cartoon character (after Bugs Bunny).
 Castellaneta has received four Primetime Emmy Awards for Outstanding Voice-Over Performance, along with a special-achievement Annie Award.
 In 2000, Homer and the family were honored with a star on the Hollywood Walk of Fame.